jeremyblalock/BoilerstrapWP/README.markdown

 In functions.php I have registered two custom menus, activated post thumbnails, registered the sidebar.

+As a bonus, cheatsheet.txt contains some useful snippets to make your development faster :D

 Getting Started
 ---------------
 1. Install Ruby on your systen if you haven't already.
 Once it's installed, install SASS (gem install sass).